Jia-Xiu/coalescence_project/16S_analysis/README.md

 # Pipeline to analyze raw reads of full length 16S RNA gene
-We got 14.29 M reads of full length 16S RNA gene in pod5 files, which were generated from the FLO-MIN114 flowcell using the SQK-LSK114 kit.
+We got 14.29 M reads of full length 16S RNA gene in pod5 files, which were generated from the FLO-MIN114 flowcell :dna: using the SQK-LSK114 kit.

 ## Basecalling
 I used Dorado (v0.6.0) to do base calling.